msmasnadi/OPGEEv4/docs/source/opgee-xml.rst

 in the form of attributes:

-* **synchronized** : the value of the ``synchronized`` attribute is the name of a "synchronization group"', which can be any string.
+* **synchronized** : the value of the ``synchronized`` attribute is the name of a "synchronization group"', which can be any text string.
 All the attributes declared to be in this group name must have the same value.

-* **exclusive** : the value of the ``exclusive`` attribute is the name of a "exclusive group"', which can be any string.
+* **exclusive** : the value of the ``exclusive`` attribute is the name of a "exclusive group"', which can be any text string.
 All the attributes declared to be in this group must be binary attributes and only one of them may have a value of 1 (true).

 * **GT, GE, LT, LE** : these are numerical constraints requiring that the value of the